Determining what controls Verbascum prevalence

 Summer rainfall is defined as the sum of rainfall in November, December and January.
 For 2011, it is the sum of rainfall in November and December of 2010 and January of 2011.

 Regression of annual chemical volume required against summer rainfall for the trial patch.
-The regression line is fitted for the first five years only.
-The volumes required in 2016 and 2017 fall well below this line (37% less than the value predicted from the regression in 2016 and 68% less in 2017).
+The regression line was fitted for the first five years only.
+The volumes required in 2016 and 2017 fall well below this line (40% less than the value predicted from the regression in 2016 and 85% less in 2017; 2018 volume is not yet a complete year).

 This good regression suggests two things.
 Firstly that there is a strong relationship between summer rainfall and chemical volume required for the trial patch during this five year period.
 Secondly, if this relationship is causal, the chemical volume required in the first five years was determined purely by rainfall; the effect of spraying on Verbascum prevalence was minimal at best.

-It can be seen that the chemical volumes required for 2016 and 2017 fall well below the regression line; the deviations are more than 4 times the average deviation of the previous five years.
+It can be seen that the chemical volumes required for 2016 and 2017 fall well below the regression line; the deviations are more than 3 times (2016) and 6 times (2017) the average deviation of the previous five years.
 This suggests that after five years of spraying the prevalence of Verbascum may have been permanently reduced.
 The analysis of similar data for the whole Reserve (below) suggests that the latter may be the case, but further monitoring is required to confirm this.

 Application the the whole of the Reserve

-In this case, the regression is fitted to the four years of observations from 2012 to 2015, resulting in a regression coefficient of 0.92 and an rms of 100 L (16% of the average annual volume sprayed).
-Even though the 2015 data is included in the regression, it falls below the fitted line (by 176 L, or 19%).
-If it is excluded an even better regression is obtained (not shown; regression coefficient of 1.000 and an rms of 10 L) and the 2015 point falls even further below the line.
+In this case, the regression was fitted to the four years of observations from 2012 to 2015, resulting in a regression coefficient of 0.83 and an rms of 150 L (30% of the average annual volume sprayed).
+Even though the 2015 data is included in the regression, it falls below the fitted line (by 236 L, or 24%).
+If it is excluded an even better regression is obtained (not shown; regression coefficient of 0.99 and rms of 37 L) and the 2015 point falls even further below the line.

-The 2016 volume sprayed falls even further below the regression line than the 2015 volume (by 390 L, or 48%) as does that for 2017 (by 279 L, or 82%).
-These deviations from the straight line far exceed the average deviation for previous years (the rms, 100 L) and is very unlikely to be a random result.
+The 2016 volume sprayed falls even further below the regression line than the 2015 volume (by 462 L, or 53%) as does that for 2017 (by 264 L, or 81%).
+These deviations from the straight line far exceed the average deviation for previous years (the rms, 150 L) and the conclusions made here are unlikely to be a random result.

 The results for the whole Reserve are similar to those for the smaller patch.
 The observation that the deviation from the volume expected from the straight line relationship increased systematically from 2015 to 2017 supports the hypothesis that this is evidence for a systematic decline in Verbascum prevalence and that this is likely to be a result of our spraying efforts.